Building your own SaaS application

 3. Choose a pricing model

-This aspect of your SaaS must be carefully created to maximize profit from your service.
+This aspect of your SaaS must be carefully created to maximise profit from your service.
 It largely depends on the needs of your users which you found out during the first two steps.

 There are a couple of different pricing strategies you can adopt.
 You can make subscriptions periodic, one-off, or on a usage basis.
 A great idea would be to give your customers a free trial to evaluate your service before subscribing.